Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

   - Exploit Development
 ---

+# The Employee Manager PWN Challenge

 In the recent
-[Hack The Box Business CTF](https://www.hackthebox.eu/htb-business-ctf-2021), I actually didn't succeed in solving this challenge in time - frustratingly I only managed the solve during the after-event, but still wanted to post a writeup.
+[Hack The Box Business CTF](https://www.hackthebox.eu/htb-business-ctf-2021), I actually didn't succeed in solving this *pwn* challenge in time - frustratingly I only managed the solve during the after-event.
+In any case, this post will walk through the solution I eventually came to, albeit for no points!

 # Challenge Overview